vlameiras/action-llm-insights/README.md

 If you still encounter issues, please consult the error messages for more information or consider opening an issue on the project repository.

+## Known issues

+It only compares the current commit
 ## License

 LLM Insights is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for more information.